meshula/meshula.github.com/site/astro-site/src/content/blog/reading-turing.md

 dangerous,*
 > *Alan Turing, **Computing Machinery and Intelligence** (1950)*

-In his foundational book, *Computing Machinery and Intelligence* Turing explictly sets out to sidestep the question of intelligence and interiority.
-First, he sets the stage by rejecting metaphysical definitions of thinking as unproductive, noting that even the terms "machine" and "think" are not inherently obvious concepts.
 He then proposes that to get to a definition, it's first necessary to find some ground to base the discussion.

 > *The new form of the problem can be described in terms of a game which we call the '**imitation game**."
 It is played with three people, a man (A), a woman (B), and an interrogator (C) who may be of either sex.
 The interrogator stays in a room apart front the other two.
 The object of the game for the interrogator is to determine which of the other two is the man and which is the woman.
 He knows them by labels X and Y, and at the end of the game he says either "X is A and Y is B" or "X is B and Y is A."*

-He proposes the Imitation Game as a pragmatic replacement for the direct question of "can machines think?"
+The Imitation Game is proposed as a pragmatic replacement for the direct question of "can machines think?"
 The game is social and linguistic, not ontological.
-The Imitation Game is not a theory of mind, but a retreat from metaphysics; it sets up an experiment that can be methodologically applied.
-What has become to be known as the Turing Test is frequently read as a positive criterion - "if a machine passes the test, we'll know it can think", rather than the negative maneuver it is - "if a machine does not pass the test, we'll know it is not thinking."
+The Imitation Game is not a theory of mind, it sets up an experiment that can be methodologically applied.
+What has become to be known as the Turing Test is frequently read as a positive criterion - "if a machine passes the test, we'll know it can think", rather than the negative maneuver it really is - "if a machine does not pass the test, we'll know it is not thinking."

-Turing's design for the exemplary form of the test is provocative.
+The exemplary form of the test is provocative.
 To modern eyes, pivoting the text on a discernment of gender is odd in the extreme, it is however extremely cunning:

 > *The original question, "Can machines think?"
 I believe to be too meaningless to deserve discussion.
 Nevertheless I believe that at the end of the century the use of words and general educated opinion will have altered so much that one will be able to speak of machines thinking without expecting to be contradicted.*